garrandall/popular-music-data/tracks/walk-through-fire-bad-company.md

-And I would go anywhere, I would do anything, I do what you want me to You know that I would, I want you to know this, whenever you need me Ooh wherever you are, no matter how far, you know I'll be coming for you
+And I would go anywhere, I would do anything, I do what you want me to You know that I would, I want you to know this, whenever you need me Oh wherever you are, no matter how far, you know I'll be coming for you